 There is a shortage of skilled pipeline engineers in the world today, together with an increasing need, as the pipelines continue to age, for pipeline engineers with specific skills in pipeline integrity.
 This distance learning course enables students to understand and apply the theory and practice of pipeline integrity engineering in a work-based environment.
 The course aims to produce highly skilled and professional graduates in key aspects of pipeline integrity - in particular ensuring the continued safety of ageing pipelines.

 This is the first course of its kind and a market-leader, its development primarily driven by the skills-crisis within the industry.
-The Masters typically takes 36 months to complete (PG Dip + 12 months) and is available with January and September starts.
+The masters typically takes 36 months to complete (PG Dip + 12 months) starting in September.
 It is achieved after completing a total of 180 credits (the PG Dip 120 credits in Integrity Assessments, Land Pipeline Engineering, Pipelines and Geohazards, Pipelines Risk and Materials Technology, plus a further 60 credits from the MSc Project).

 On completion of the course, students will have relevant skills in dealing with the special problems facing pipelines: assessing pipeline damage, assessing risk, and corrosion problems, as well as general knowledge in pipeline engineering.
 The course presents a holistic view of pipeline integrity, which ensures students understand the history, theory, and foundations of the technologies they will use.